MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-modern-usage-metrics.md

     ![Screenshot of the new report on the Reports tab.](media/service-modern-usage-metrics/power-bi-modern-usage-metrics-new-report.png)

 > [!NOTE]
-> When you save a copy of the usage metrics report it's treated like a regular Power BI report.
+> When you save a copy of the usage metrics report:
+> - The report is treated like a regular Power BI report.
 It will be accessible to all users who have viewing permissions in the workspace, including users in the Viewer role.
-> When you save a copy of the usage metrics report it's built on the original dataset.
+> - The report is built on the original dataset.
 If there are any changes from Power BI, this may break your copy of the report.

 ### Create a new usage report in Power BI Desktop